voloved/pokeemerald_fork/README.md

 ## Not Yet Versioned
  - [Added last used ball in battle menu.](https://github.com/rh-hideout/pokeemerald-expansion/commit/c06029bc721119b0efd6e26c24a3f77772dfd77b) [Credit: Ghoulslash]
    - This defaults to a Thief ball if in a trainer battle.
+   - Gives suggested ball on the first turn (and the Timer Ball aftewr enough turns)
  - Entering the Konami Code at the Main Menu Screen Allows for the Debug Menu in the Start Menu.
  - Truck That Player Comes To Hometown In Is Now A UHaul.
  - Added 'Add All HMs' To Debug Menu.
  - Wally opens correct pocket for Poké Ball.
  - A trainer you've already battled can no longer reset FLAG_RAN_FROM_TRAINER.
+ - Cannot run from Double Battles.
  - Bug fix to allow stolen Pokémon to count towards Pokédex.

 ## v2.0.0